List of Tampa Bay Rays minor league affiliates

 The Tampa Bay Rays farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
 Four teams are independently owned, while three—the Florida Complex League Rays and two Dominican Summer League Rays squads—are owned by the major league club.

-The Rays have been affiliated with the Triple-A Durham Bulls of the International League since 1998, making it the longest-running active affiliation in the organization among teams not owned by the Rays.
+The Rays have been affiliated with the Triple-A Durham Bulls of the International League since 1998, making it the longest-running affiliation in the organization among teams not owned by the Rays.
 Their newest affiliate is the Charleston RiverDogs of the Carolina League, which became the Rays' Single-A club in 2021.